-Subsequent to the installation of the monitoring wells, these wells will be surveyed to an established benchmark, with an accuracy of 0.01 foot.
-Additionally, groundwater elevations will be measured monthly for 12 consecutive months an then quarterly thereafter.
-Groundwater samples will be collected and analyzed quarterly by an EPA/CAL accredited analytical laboratory for TPH as gasoline by EPA Test Method 5030 and BTEX by EPA Test Method 602.
+Subsequent to installation, the monitoring wells will be surveyed to an established benchmark, with an accuracy of 0.01 foot.
+Groundwater elevations will be measured monthly for 12 consecutive months and quarterly thereafter.
+Groundwater samples will be collected and analyzed quarterly for TPH as gasoline.

-Prior to each sampling event, the water level elevation in the wells will be measured.
-ACC will collect, store, and transport the water samples in accordance with existing regulatory guidelines (see Appendix C, "Water Sampling in Wells and Boreholes").
+Prior to each sampling event, the groundwater elevation in the wells will be measured.
+Groundwater samples will be collected, stored, and transported in accordance with existing regulatory guidelines (see Appendix C, "Water Sampling in Wells and Boreholes").